In 2019, the Streets Division performed an 8-week curbside collection trial.

-Food scraps from this trial will be collected by the Streets Division and then hauled to the anaerobic biodigester in Middleton that primarily processes waste from dairies.
-The methane released by the decomposting food scraps will be captured and used to generate electricty, while the solids will be transformed into compost.
+Food scraps from this trial were hauled to the anaerobic biodigester in Middleton that primarily processes waste from dairies.
+The methane released by the decomposting food scraps was captured and used to generate electricty, while the solids were transformed into compost.

-what can be placed into the wasted food cart?
+what could volunteers place into their wasted food cart?

 - Fruits & Vegetables